xsa-dev/SecureFinAI_Contest_2025/docs/index.markdown

 ### Task II: FinGPT Agents for SEC Filings Analysis

 This task is to fine-tune LLMs and develop financial agents to interpret the professional language of finance.
-Participants are expected to train or fine-tune their LLMs to perform tasks in three domains: the CFA exam, the BloombergGPT benchmarks, and XBRL.
+Participants are expected to train or fine-tune their LLMs to perform SEC Filings Analysis with XBRL.
 We encourage participants to use LoRA and reinforcement fine-tuning.

-* **CFA exam**: The CFA (Chartered Financial Analyst) exam is a globally recognized exam for financial analysts.
-It covers a wide range of financial topics, such as investment, economics, and quantitative methods.
-* **BloombergGPT** [9]: Compare the performance of your model with BloombergGPT on its public financial benchmarks.
 * **XBRL**: XBRL (eXtensible Business Reporting Language) is a standard language for electronic communication of business and financial data.
 It has been widely used in regulatory filings, such as SEC filings.

 **Datasets**: We will provide the data sources for the three domains so that participants can collect data themselves.
 Participants can collect these data to fine-tune their LLMs and develop their agents.
 The full question sets for evaluation will be released during the evaluation period.

 ### Task III: FinGPT Agents for Regulation and Compliance

-This task focuses on developing FinGPT agents for regulatory and compliance scenarios in finance with zero-knowledge proof verification.
-The task covers multiple regulatory domains including financial data retrieval, sentiment analysis, antitrust and copyright compliance verification, patent and IP protection analysis, and financial audio processing for compliance monitoring.
+This task focuses on developing FinGPT agents for regulatory and compliance scenarios in finance.
+Participants will build LLM-based agents to handle a range of subtasks, including financial data retrieval, sentiment analysis, antitrust and copyright reasoning, patent and IP protection, and financial audio transcription.

-**Datasets**: We will provide regulatory datasets covering various compliance scenarios including AML data, regulatory filings, compliance questionnaires, and audit trails, along with evaluation frameworks that incorporate zero-knowledge proof verification.
+**Datasets**: We will provide regulatory datasets covering various compliance scenarios including AML data, regulatory filings, compliance questionnaires, and audit trails, along with evaluation frameworks.

 <p style="font-size: 10px;">